 Frequently Asked Criminal Defense Questions

 Criminal defense is a very complicated area of the law.
 There is endless terminology applied throughout the entire criminal justice system, which can be difficult to comprehend.
-At Mastandrea Law, we take great pride in our ability to communicate with our clients effectively, so they understand what is going on every step of the way.
+At Mastandrea Law, LLC, we take great pride in our ability to communicate with our clients effectively, so they understand what is going on every step of the way.
 Here are a few questions commonly asked about criminal defense.

 What Is A “Bond”?